guilivi/ofertasbolso/README.md

 # Ofertas de Bolso

-This is the Ofertas de Bolso prototype.
+This is the Ofertas de Bolso prototype app.

 by Guilherme M. Livi